-The IDSVA Newsletter features articles written by students, and is published twice a year, in November and April.
+The IDSVA Newsletter features articles written by students and alumni, and is published twice a year, in the fall and spring.

 Staff Editor: Molly Davis